Industry Knowledge

 Are MSICs required for tugboat and pilot boat crew?

-Yes, if their duties require unescorted access to a maritime security zone.
+Yes, if job duties require unescorted access to a maritime security zone.

 The need for an MSIC is based on zone access, not job title (r.
 6.07A(1)(c); r.
 6.07B)